flexi-framework/flexi/doc/userguide/tutorials/12_flatPlate/flatPlate.md

                                      !   * esdirk4-6
 ~~~~~~~

 The list starts with explicit methods which are followed by the implicit ones starting from ``eulerimplicit``.
 Implicit time discretization methods allow for a higher CFL number than the explicit ones as they are typically unconditionally stable.
-The drawback of implicit methods is that they require the solution of large non-equation systems in each timestep.
+The drawback of implicit methods is that they require the solution of large non-linear equation systems in each timestep.
 In FLEXI the arising non-linear equation system is solved with Newton's method.
-This leads to the need of a linear solver for each Newton's step.
+This necessitates a linear solver for each Newton step.
 For this the iterative GMRES method is used.
-The use of iterative methods such as Newton's method and GMRES requires the definition of convergence criteria and iteration parameters.
-Below, they are summarized shortly:
+Iterative methods such as Newton's method and GMRES require the definition of convergence criteria and iteration parameters.
+Below, they are shortly summarized:

 ~~~~~~~
 !===========================================